 But you should either place cabinets directly on the floor or on a sturdy, noncombustible platform with a back frame to prevent the cabinet from falling.

 What other questions do you have about storing flammable liquids?
-Leave us a comment below and check out our line of flammable safety products to keep your facility safe!
+Leave us a comment below!